Terms and Conditions for Outdoor Tribe wellbeing/mindfulness sessions

 Cancellation by Session Leader

-If the session leader has to cancel due to illness or unforeseen circumstances then the session will be rearranged.
+If the session leader has to cancel due to illness or unforeseen circumstances then the session will be rearranged and a refund provided if the new date does not work for any individual booked onto the original session.

 Cancellation by session attendee

-Cancellation with expectation of a refund for a season related booking must be made at least a week before the start of the booked-for season of sessions, to allow enough time for others on the waiting list to be given the opportunity to attend.
-If cancellation is made within a week of a booked session then you can book onto a future session but a refund cannot be offered (for reasons of session costs/viability)
+Cancellation with expectation of a refund for a pre-booked session must be made at least 10 days before the date to allow enough time for others on the waiting list to be given the opportunity to attend.
+If cancellation is made within 10 days you will not receive a refund but will be offered a future session date.

 Medical issues